Bevy ECS

 ... etc

-When we perform our game loop above and fetch the data for each player, we would be bouncing all over our cache trying to fetch the missing data, possibly evicting other cache lines and getting cache misses resulting in worse performance.
+When we iterate over each player and fetch the data, we would be bouncing all over our RAM trying to fetch the missing data and evicting our cache each iteration.

 So whats the alternative?

-Well we could store our game data into “structures of arrays” (SoA) instead of our previous AoS.
+Well, we could store our game data into structures of arrays (SoA) instead of our previous array of structures (AoS).

 struct Entity {